-Every year Troop 2193’s Adult Committee and Scoutmaster select two Scouts for National Youth Leadership Training.
-These Scouts selected due to their leadership potential and have expressed interested in taking on the responsibilities of the troop’s next (SPL) Senior Patrol Leader or (ASPL) Assistant Senior Patrol Leader for the troop.
+Every year Troop 2193’s Adult Committee Voting Members and Scoutmaster select two Scouts for National Youth Leadership Training.
+These Scouts are selected due to their leadership potential and that hey have expressed interested in taking on the further responsibilities as the troop’s next (SPL) Senior Patrol Leader or (ASPL) Assistant Senior Patrol Leader.

 Qualifications are as follows: